Open to the Public

 Maurice River Bluffs Nature Preserve falls within New Jersey’s Cumberland Forest Priority Conservation area.
 Centered in Cumberland County, the area’s large, intact oak-pine forest harbors an incredible natural variety of rare plants and communities, rare reptiles and amphibians and an array of migrating and breeding birds.

 Located less than 50 miles from Center City Philadelphia, the Cumberland Forest, while being one of the most rural areas in the state, is also one of the fastest growing and has emerged as one of the Conservancy’s top priorities for land acquisition.
 This area has one of the lowest levels of regulatory protection while still having availability to public infrastructure.
-This lack of protection, combined with an increasing market demand, results in a condition of being among the areas in New Jersey most at risk from development.
+This lack of protection, combined with an increasing market demand, results in a condition of being among the areas in New Jersey most threatened by development.

 The Wild and Scenic Maurice River: Providing freshwater for people and nature